Oakey David Harbaugh was born on Oct. 8, 1894 at Maple Summit, Fayette County, PA, the son of Robert B. and Elizabeth (Long) Harbaugh Sr.

-Oakey worked for 12 years at the Mill Run country estate of Pittsburgh department store owner Edgar J. Kaufmann Sr. Kaufmann is best known for his landmark house, Fallingwater, designed by Frank Lloyd Wright and built over a waterfall, considered the most famous modern house in America.
+Oakey worked for a dozen years at the Mill Run country estate of Pittsburgh department store owner Edgar J. Kaufmann Sr. Kaufmann is best known for his landmark house, Fallingwater, designed by Frank Lloyd Wright and built over a waterfall, widely considered around the world the most famous modern house in America.

 Oakey and Gertrude resided on the Kaufmann property circa 1956, in a two-story frame house next to the large Kaufmann barn where Oakey labored along what is now Route 381.

 When the federal census was taken in 1930, Oakey and Gertrude and their four children were listed as making their home in Springfield Township, Fayette County.
 Just a few doors away were a number of relatives -- including John Andrew and Susie (Pletcher) Miner, Jacob and Laura Belle (Younkin) Shroyer and J. Frank and Ida (Burkholder) Younkin.

 During World War II, when he was age 47, Oakey registered for the military draft.
 He stated his employer as "self" and that his mailing address was Mill Run.
 He stood five feet, nine inches tall, and weighed 135 lbs., with grey eyes, brown hair and a ruddy complexion.

 Gertrude was an article contributor to the Younkin Family News Bulletin, a national and unique family newspaper published between 1934 and 1941, and edited by her cousin, Charles Arthur Younkin.